The Lessen Plan For School Zones

 Q. What should I do if my child was hit while walking to or from school?

 A. Even though the at-fault driver may be criminally charged, that does not prevent your seeking compensation for medical expenses in a civil action.
-The Indianapolis school accident lawyers at Stephenson Rife can help you obtain just compensation from a driver who ignored speed limit signs and hurt your child.
+The Indianapolis car accident lawyers at Stephenson Rife can help you obtain just compensation from a driver who ignored speed limit signs and hurt your child.
 Call Mike Stephenson at 1-317-825-5200 for a free consultation.

 Attorney Mike Stephenson